-- the impact of accumulated after-tax gains or losses on fair-valued liabilities arising from changes to the insurer's own credit risk is reversed; - the impact of the following items related to property is reversed: - after-tax fair value gains or losses on owner-occupied property upon conversion to IFRS (cost model); - accumulated after-tax revaluation loss on owner-occupied property (revaluation method); - gains or losses up to the transfer date on owner-occupied property that was previously classified as investment property; - the impact of any discretionary participation features reported in a component of equity that is included in Gross Tier 1 Capital is reversed.
+- the impact of accumulated after-tax gains or losses on fair-valued liabilities arising from changes to the insurer's own credit risk is reversed; - the impact of the following items related to property is reversed: - after-tax fair value gains or losses on owner-occupied property upon conversion to IFRS (cost model); - accumulated after-tax revaluation loss on owner-occupied property (revaluation method); - gains or losses up to the transfer date on owner-occupied property that was previously classified as investment property; - \\\\the impact of any discretionary participation features reported in a component of equity that is included in Gross Tier 1 Capital is reversed. - the difference between restated liabilities for segregated fund guarantees (refer to section 7.1) and the Best Estimate Liability for these guarantees, after applicable smoothing transition measure (refer to section 7.5.2), if positive, is added.

-2.1.1.1 Qualifying Criteria for Common Shares
+2.1.1.1 Qualifying criteria for common shares